michelp/pgsodium/README.md

     UUID, and mixed into the encryption signature and can be authenticated with it.

-This key can now be used for [Transparent Column Encryption](#transparent-column-encryption).
+Keys of the type `aead-det` can be used for [Transparent Column Encryption](#transparent-column-encryption).
 The view `pgsodium.valid_keys` filters the key table for only keys that are valid and not expired.

 # Security Roles

-The pgsodium API has three nested layers of security roles:
+The pgsodium API has two nested layers of security roles:

-  - `pgsodium_keyiduser` Is the least privileged role, it cannot create or use raw `bytea` keys, it can only create `crypto_secretkey` nonces and access the `crypto_secretkey`, `crypto_auth` and `crypto_aead` API functions that accept key ids only.
-This role can also access the `randombytes` API.
+  - `pgsodium_keyiduser` Is the less privileged role that can only access keys by their UUID.
 This is the role you would typically give to a user facing application.

-  - `pgsodium_keyholder` Is the next more privileged layer, it can do everything `pgsodium_keyiduser` can do, but it can also use, but not create, raw `bytea` encryption keys.
-This role can use public key APIs like `crypto_box` and `crypto_sign`, but it cannot create keypairs.
-This role is useful for when keys come from external sources and must be passed as `bytea` to API functions.

-  - `pgsodium_keymaker` is the most privileged role, it can do everything the previous roles can do, but it can also create keys, keypairs and key seeds and derive keys from key ids.
-Be very careful how you grant access to this role, as it can create valid secret keys derived from the root key.
+  - `pgsodium_keymaker` is the more privileged role and can work with raw `bytea` And managed server keys.
+You would not typically give this role to a user facing application.

 Note that public key apis like `crypto_box` and `crypto_sign` do not have "key id" variants, because they work with a combination of four